seanpixel/Interlatent/README.md

 # Interlatent

-Interlatent is a lightweight interpretability toolkit: collect activations with context, attach labels, learn sparse latents (transcoders/SAEs) and probes, and quickly see which tokens or states drive them.
-The philosophy is to stay close to the model’s internal signals—log, label, compress, and visualize—so you can iterate on ideas rather than build production pipelines.
+Interlatent is a lightweight interpretability toolkit where you can: collect activations with context, attach labels, learn sparse latents (transcoders/SAEs) and probes, and quickly see which tokens or states drive them.
+The goal is to allow new independent researchers / engineers to dabble with understanding their models.
 It uses SQLite and small scripts by design, aimed at small/medium-scale experiments.

 ## Use It Quickly
 - LLM workflow demo (no downloads): `PYTHONPATH=. python scripts/demos/ministral/llm_workflow_demo.py`